 Just attached the wheels to the body and I have a fine sense of achievement so far.
-Surplus epoxy putty, I used it to support drive wheel mounting pin from the back side.
-We can see escape hatch inside the body, it’s carefully molded.
+Surplus epoxy putty, I used to support the drive wheel mounting pin from the backside.
+We can see an escape hatch inside the body, it’s carefully molded.

-Do you have benefits of change from rubber belts to workable caterpillar?
+Do you have the benefits of change from rubber belts to the workable caterpillar?
 This photo’s under 2 belts are rubber.
-The top side is workable optional one.
-Mold of both of them are excellent so not much inferior for the rubber type.
+The top side is a workable optional one.
+The mold of both of them is excellent so not much inferior for the rubber type.
 You think workable track assembly is troublesome, but it’s no big deal once you get used to it.

 Caterpillar attached around the wheel to try.
-It’s not so big difference.
-But I like the feeling of each caterpillar plates are straight shape and round to the wheel with the appropriate angle gradually one by one.
+It’s not so big a difference.
+But I like the feeling of each caterpillar plate is the straight shape and round to the wheel with the appropriate angle gradually one by one.

-Recently, Tamiya’s rubber parts are adhere to use plastic cement so I thought it’s OK for these parts.
-But all the parts were peeling….
-My ascetic monk like detailed work was in vain.
+Recently, Tamiya’s rubber parts adhere to use plastic cement so I thought it’s OK for these parts.
+But all the parts were peeling… My ascetic monk-like detailed work was in vain.
 It’s OK with considerable strength to use the instant adhesive.

 Turret assembly is completed.
 The aluminum barrel’s straight line is a good effect on modeling.
-Once I jointed the turret and body, it seems difficult to apart, so I only put on this turret on the body.
+Once I adhered to the turret and body, it seems difficult to apart, so I only put on this turret on the body.

-The main hatch is movable, open and shut.
-Because the periscope guard on turret left side and the main hatch base parts plastic was not enough flow in a metal mold, I adjusted with epoxy putty.
+The main hatch is movable, open, and shut.
+Because the periscope guard on the turret left side and the main hatch base parts plastic was not enough flow in a metal mold, I adjusted with epoxy putty.

 Basic paint.
 All is lacquer paint, Mr.Hobby color, up to this point.
 I tried to airbrush with black on the road wheels, but after all, I will have to retouch all the miss painting part, so the only easy part, I airbrushed.

 I found the remained parting line forgotten to erase on the mantlet.
-I checked it with real tank photos, these kinds of line are not exist, and no line on the famous Tamiya’s kit.
+I checked it with real tank photos, these kinds of lines do not exist, and no line on the famous Tamiya’s kit.
 M24 Chaffee has a similar line.
 Ummm, it’s trouble…

 Increasing thickness of the canvas with Tamiya Putty.
 Surrounded the edge of the canvas with the stretched runner, attached the chopped thin lead and rivets cut out from the extra parts of German tanks which I assembled past time and keep them.

-According to the manual, this marking is the U.S. Army 1st Armored Regiment in West German, 1956.
-M41 had also been granted to West German till they developed the domestic manufactured tank named Leopard.
+According to the manual, this marking is the U.S. Army 1st Armored Regiment in West Germany, 1956.
+M41 had also been granted to West Germany till they developed the domestic manufactured tank named Leopard.

 M24 Chaffee was difficult to counter the Soviet-made T-34-85, M41 has been developed as M24’s successor models during the Korean War.
 They are in use around the world and are produced in total about 5,500.

-Canvas Mantelet cover is made from Tissue and putty.
+The Canvas Mantelet cover is made from Tissue and putty.
 The fastener is made of shredded weight plate attached bonding rivets scrape down the excess parts of other kits.
-Wrinkles on the canvas is room for more research.
+Wrinkles on the canvas are room for more research.